Wrocław Airport: Developments since the 2000s

 A cargo terminal, international arrivals hall, and installation of a new meteorological system were completed in 1999; new fire station and apron extensions in 2000.
 A new air traffic control tower and duty-free area followed in 2001.

 On 6 December 2005, the airport was renamed after the famous astronomer Nicolaus Copernicus (Mikołaj Kopernik), who studied and received a scholarship in Wrocław, and was a scholaster of the Wrocław Collegiate Holy Cross and St. Bartholomew in the years 1503–1538.
 However, after a rebrand in 2014, the name has been dropped.
 Terminal extensions were officially opened on the same day, increasing the airport's capacity to 750,000 passengers per year.
 This capacity was quickly exceeded by several hundred thousand (in the first 9 months of 2007 the airport served 972,505 passengers) so the existing terminal space was expanded by 1900 m² to alleviate some of the congestion, but more importantly make the terminal facilities conform to the requirements of the Schengen Agreement, which was implemented at Poland's airports on 31 March 2008.
 On 19 July 2006, the architectural firm JSK was chosen to design a significant airport expansion.
 This includes plans for a new passenger terminal (eventually, after several stages of expansion, the airport will be able to handle 7 million passengers yearly) and assorted taxiway, apron and navigation equipment improvements (ILS).
 Also, car parking will be expanded to 1,000 spaces.
 The first stage, increasing the passenger capacity to 3.5 million yearly, officially opened on 29 February 2012.
 However, the new terminal opened to passengers on 11 March 2012.

 In May 2014, the HEMS (Helicopter Emergency Medical Service) base was launched at the airport.

 In 2015, Ryanair announced that it has selected Wrocław Airport for its aircraft maintenance base.
 The construction of the hangar to fit 2 C-type aircraft (Boeing 737) was finished in June 2017.
 The airport has upgraded to ILS system from category I to category II in April 2016.

 Until it was reformed (30 June 2010), the 3rd Air Base, whose barracks complex adjoins the airport also used the main runway of the airport.

 From 14 September 2020, the airport serves a regular cargo connection Wrocław - Cologne Bonn Airport carried out by ATR 72 plane by Swiftair for UPS.
 On November 16 - December 24, 2021, the second connection was carried out on this route, by Saab SF-340 plane by Airest.

 In October 2022, Ryanair began the expansion of WAMS (Wrocław Aircraft Maintenance Services) with another hangar and two spaces for C-type aircraft (Boeing 737).
 The airport also announced a number of projects including new taxiways, additional apron space and deicing designated space.

 In November 2023, the airport started serving its first ever intercontinental flight - a LOT Polish Airlines service to Seoul Incheon Airport, which primarily serves Wrocław's Korean diaspora.

+In June 2026 Wroclaw won an award for best airport in the under 5 million passengers category at the Airports Council International Europe awards.